dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1285: Striving for equity results in better societal outcomes.
+### T1285: A just society values equity and cooperation.

 |Support|
 |---|